danybony/android-things-button-sample/README.md

-Button and LED sample for Android Things
+Button and LED (and Firebase) codelab for Android Things
 ========================================

+This is a codelab based on the [Android Things Button Sample](https://github.com/androidthings/sample-button).
-This Android Things sample demonstrates how to use a button input UserDriver to listen to GPIO pin changes, generate and listen for key events and change the state of an LED accordingly.
+It demonstrates how to use a button input UserDriver to listen to GPIO pin changes, generate and listen for key events, change the state of an LED accordingly and synchronise with Firebase.

 Pre-requisites